South Florida Attorney Marc Brown Provides Advice About Wills and Probate

 Attorney Marc Brown Also Offers Comprehensive Estate Planning Services

-When all of the assets have been moved out of the decedent’s estate, the legitimate claims of creditors have been paid, the applicable taxes have been paid, and the heirs have received their inheritances, the probate procedure is complete, and attorney Marc Brown can help you close your loved one’s estate.
+When all of the assets have been moved out of the decedent’s estate, the legitimate claims of creditors have been paid, the applicable taxes have been paid, and the heirs have received their inheritances, the probate procedure is complete, and Estate Planning Attorney in Fort Lauderdale Marc Brown can help you close your loved one’s estate.

 The law firm of Marc Brown, P.A., provides comprehensive estate planning services to its south Florida clients.
 If you do not have an estate plan, we can develop a plan for you that reduces or eliminates the cost of probate and also reduces the likelihood that your last will and testament will be contested after your death.